souenzzo/graph-demo/README.md

 will get `"foo"`, turn into `:user.id/foo`, get the entity from crux, usually something like `{:crux.db/id "foo" :user/friends [:user.id/var]}` and return `{:user/friends [{:user/id "bar"}]}`

-Recursively will do it, foloing the query.
+Pathom will flow the query recursively.